 Mr Wong graduated with First Class Honours in B.Sc (Mechanical Engineering) from the University of Leeds, England and a M.Sc (Engineering Production and Management) from the University of Birmingham, England.
 He was conferred a Medal of Commendation during the National Trades Union Congress (NTUC) May Day Awards 2020 for advancing HR best practices and employees' interests.
 Mr Wong is a Fellow of RICS (Royal Institution of Chartered Surveyors) and a BCA iBuildSG Distinguished Fellow.

-Ms Susan Lorraine Bennett is an experienced innovator and general manager.
+Ms Susan Lorraine Hanna is an experienced innovator and general manager.
 Her 25 year career spans from design to product and business development.
 Driven by a hunger to innovate, she has been able to pivot across oil & gas, telecommunications, agriculture and life science.

 Head of APAC Clean Hydrogen